-Sound Indication

-(a) O When running, acknowledges a hand signal to stop.
-When standing, acknowledges a signal to apply brakes.

-(b) Release brakes.
-Proceed.

-(c) O O Answer to any signal not otherwise provided for.

-(d) 0 0 0 Back.
-Answer to Rule 68(d).

-(e) O O O O Call for signals.

-(f) O - When a train or engine is approaching a tunnel(s).
-In addition to the below whistle signal requirements for public crossings, the whistle must also be sounded in the same manner by trains approaching any highway rail grade crossing or structure where whistle posts are displayed.
+Sound Indication Souria (a) O - When a train or engine is approaching a tunnel(s).
+In addition to the below whistle signal requirements for public crossings, the whistle must also be sounded in the same manner by trains approaching any highway-rail grade crossing or structure where whistle posts are displayed.
 The signal must be prolonged or repeated until the engine occupies the crossing.
-When approaching public highway-rail grade crossings with the engine in front, start whistle signal at least 15 seconds but not more than 20 seconds before occupying the crossing.
-Trains and engines exceeding 45 MPH must begin the signal at or about the whistle post but not more than one-fourth (1/4) mile from the public grade crossing.
+When approaching public highway- ail grade crossings with the engine in front, start whistle signal at least 15 seconds but not more than 20 seconds before occupying the crossing. b.
+Trains and engines exceeding 45 MPH must begin the signal at or about the whistle post but not more than one-fourth (1/4) mile from the public grade crossing. c.
 When a train or engine is approaching a public grade crossing and is delayed, the movement will not occupy the crossing until whistle signal is complied with.
-EXCEPTION: When a train or engine is stopped at a location where the lead engine could occupy a public highway-rail grade crossing in less than 15 seconds, the whistle signal may be sounded for less than 15 seconds provided:

-Sound Indication 1) The public highway grade crossing is not obstructed.
+EXCEPTION: When a train or engine is stopped at a location where the lead engine could occupy a public highway-rail grade crossing in less than 15 seconds, the whistle signal may be sounded for less than 15 seconds provided: 1) The public highway grade crossing is not obstructed.
 2) The public highway grade crossing is equipped with: a.
 Automatic warning lights that have been activated for at least 20 seconds. b.
 Gates have been fully lowered for at least five (5) seconds.
-No conflicting highway movements are approaching the public highway-rail grade crossing. (g) --- Approaching passenger stations and drawbridges. (h) O Approaching passing standing trains. (i) O - Inspect train line for leaks or for brakes sticking. (j) Succession of short blasts Alarm for employees, roadway workers, other persons, or animals on or near the track. (k) - O When running against the current of traffic:1.
-Approaching stations, curves, or other points where view may be obstructed and as an advance warning to employees.2.
-Approaching and passing trains.
+No conflicting highway movements are approaching the public highway-rail grade crossing.

+Sound Indication (b) Approaching passenger stations and drawbridges. (c) O Approaching passing standing trains. (d) Succession of short blasts Alarm for employees, roadway workers, other persons, or animals on or near the track. (e) - O When running against the current of traffic: 1.
+Approaching stations, curves, or other points where view may be obstructed and as an advance warning to employees.
+2. Approaching and passing trains.